1matheusmendes/Responsive-Admin-Dashboard/README.md

-# Responsive-Admin-Dashboard
+# school system basic
-Basis for developing an administrative dashboard
+Basis for the development of a full JavaScript school administrative panel